-This course is concerned with the development, evaluation, and implementation of marketing management in complex environments.
+This course is concerned with the development, evaluation, and implementation of marketing management in complex environments for High-tech companies.
 The course deals primarily with an in-depth analysis of a variety of concepts, theories, facts, analytical procedures, techniques, and models.
 The course addresses strategic issues such as:

-This course is designed to provide a clear understanding of the various advanced management, organizational, and ethical issues of IS for master students.
-Effective management of IT functions and IT resources is becoming even more compelling and significant in light on electronic Internet business.
+This course is designed to provide a clear understanding of the various advanced management, organizational, and ethical issues of digital innovation for graduate students.
+Effective management of digital innovation and IT resources are becoming even more compelling and significant in light of Internet business.
 To achieve these objectives, a combination of various approaches including class lectures, case discussions, group projects and assignments will be offered.

 This course is concerned with the understanding of basic principles in business economics.
 Business economics considers how individuals, firms, the government, and other organizations make choices.
 In addition, economic forces are a fundamental determinant of firms’ profitability and growth, and economic thinking should be a fundamental influence in nearly every managerial decision.
 In this course, we will examine the principles of microeconomics, and illustrate how they apply to managerial decision-making.
 By the end of semester, students should understand the main logical arguments in business economics and be able to use these tools to analyze business and public policy problems.